 Chemical engineers must have a bachelor’s degree in chemical engineering or a related field.
 Chemical engineering programs are typically 4 years full and include classroom, laboratory, and field research.
 High school students interested in studying chemical engineering will benefit from taking science courses, such as chemistry, physics, and biology.
 They should take math courses, including algebra, trigonometry, and calculus.

 In some universities, students may choose to graduate in a 5-year engineering program that leads to both a bachelor’s degree and a master’s degree.
 A bachelor’s degree, which may include a degree up to Ph.D.
-Level, an engineer can work as a research and development or postsecondary teacher.
+Level, an engineer can work as research and development or postsecondary teacher.

-Some colleges and universities offer internships and / or cooperative programs in partnership with the industry.
+Some colleges and universities offer internships and/or cooperative programs in partnership with the industry.
 In these programs, students gain practical experience while completing their education.

 ABET Engineering Program Approval.
 ABET-accredited programs in chemical engineering include courses in chemistry, physics, and biology.
-These programs also include applying science to the design, analysis and control of chemical, physical, and biological processes.
+These programs also include applying science to the design, analysis, and control of chemical, physical, and biological processes.

 Important Attributes